ManixI/School-Portfolio/README.md

 # School-Portfolio
-This is a collection of the work I've done at WSU.
+This is a collection of the work I've done at collage.